-Fair Work Building and Construction (FWBC) regulates workplace relations laws in the building and construction industry.
+Fair Work Building & Construction (FWBC) enforces workplace relations laws in the building and construction industry.

 FWBC is an independent statutory agency established by the Fair Work (Building Industry) Act 2012 (FWBI Act).
 FWBC commenced operations on 1 June 2012, replacing its predecessor, the Office of the Australian Building and Construction Commissioner (ABCC).

 FWBC sits within the portfolio of the Department of Employment.
-The FWBC Director is an independent Public Office Holder who reports to the Minister for Employment.
+The FWBC Director is a Public Office Holder who reports to the Minister of Employment.